JackSzwergold/Writing/Walking Home Alone From P.S. 100.md

 But once I got to Ocean Parkway I figured out how to do it: I would cross the street with whatever group of adults were waiting to cross the street as well and just follow the flow of the crowd.

 So I stood and waited with a group of adults at the crosswalk.
 A few of them actually looked down at me and wondered who I was.
 But once the light changed every’s attention was focused on crossing the street… Including mine.

-I carefully walked with the group the whole six lane width until I got to the other side of Ocean Parkway.
-And the second I got to the other side, I instantly sprinted up the block back home.
+I carefully walked with the group the whole six lane width of Ocean Parkway until I got to the other side.
+And the second my feet touched ground on the other side, I instantly sprinted up the block back home.

 Once I got to my apartment building, I buzzed our apartment buzzer and my mom answered, “Who is it?”
 I responded, “Jack!” and she let me in.
 I rang the doorbell to the apartment and she was stunned to see me alone, “Where is daddy?”
 “I don’t know,” I said as I ran inside and into my room.